 What Should A Newborn’s Schedule Be?

-Newborn sleep is still really scattered at this point and often doesn’t become more regular closer to when you start implementing a 6-month baby schedule.
+Newborn sleep is still really scattered at this point and continues to be scattered even through implementing a 2-month old schedule and often a 3-month old schedule.
+Sleep typically doesn’t become more regular closer to when you start implementing a 4 month old schedule or 6-month baby schedule.

-The best schedule you can follow at this point is to watch the clock like a hawk and make sure you get your baby down for a nap or bed within their appropriate newborn awake time, which is only about 45 minutes!
+The best schedule you can follow at this point is to watch the clock like a hawk and make sure you get your baby down for a nap or bed within their appropriate newborn wake window, which is only about 45 minutes!

 You can also work on fixing their day and night confusion by exposing them to natural light during the day and using blackout curtains in their nursery for night sleep.
 It can take up to 12 weeks for them to grow out of their newborn circadian rhythm.